Vermont’s 2021 Early Childhood Educator of the Year Award will be presented at the Vermont Early Childhood Education Fall Conference in October!

-To celebrate their work, the Vermont Association for the Education of Young Children (VTAEYC) and Let’s Grow Kids (LGK) are seeking nominations for Vermont’s 2021 Early Childhood Educator of the Year.
-We’re looking for early childhood educators who demonstrate excellence in their field, create inclusive learning communities, have a commitment to professional standards and growth, and serve as a resource for the families they serve.
+The Vermont Association for the Education of Young Children (VTAEYC), with support from Let’s Grow Kids (LGK), will honor an early childhood educator as Vermont’s 2021 Early Childhood Educator of the Year.
+The award will recognize an early childhood educator who demonstrates excellence in their field; this educator creates inclusive learning communities, has a commitment to professional standards and growth, and serves as a resource for the families they serve.

-Nominations are due by midnight on June 6, 2021.
-Nominees will be notified in July and asked to submit an application with additional information.
-The decision will be made by a committee of Vermonters committed to high-quality early childhood education.
 The award will be announced at the VTAEYC conference in October 2021.
-The winner will receive a cash prize of $2500, expenses paid for a national early childhood education conference, and professional photoshoot.
+The winner will receive a cash prize of $2500, expenses paid for one NAEYC conference, and a professional photoshoot.

 - Commitment to professional, quality early childhood education programming, such as NAEYC standards for early childhood education programs.